magiruuvelvet/LightweightQtDRMStreamViewer/README.md

-# Lightweight Qt DRM Streaming Viewer
+# Lightweight Qt DRM Stream Viewer

 This application uses the [Qt Web Engine](https://wiki.qt.io/QtWebEngine) to implement a tiny and lightweight as possible way to view **DRM** (Digital Rights Management) streams (*Netflix, Amazon Video, Maxdome, etc.*) without any useless UI clutter which the average web browser is made of.